mixgolem/Secured_TCP_Chatting/README.md

 # Secured_TCP_Chatting by C(++)
 Server supervisor can control host accesses by pre-entered IP Address

-All data you transfer from this program is encrypted by AES algorithm
+All data you transfer in this program is encrypted by AES algorithm

 This code is programmed by Jinhwan Heo, Chanyoung Kim from SKU